-SchoolTutoring Academy’s tutoring programs for Bound Brook students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bound Brook, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students in preschool through the twelfth grade in Bound Brook, New Jersey attend the Bound Brook School District.
 There are two elementary schools, one middle school and one high school in the district.
 The overarching mission of the Bound Brook School District is to provide students with a stimulating learning environment in which they can explore their curiosities while developing the skills and knowledge required to be successful members of society.
 The district ensures that students learn in a safe and caring environment and are taught by highly qualified teachers who deliver content in engaging and interesting ways.